zkniebel/SitecoreDXG-Docs/how-to/creating-a-custom-trigger.md

 In order to add a custom trigger to the SitecoreDXG Generation Service, you need to perform the following steps:

 1. Navigate to the `[SitecoreDXG-Installation-Root]/triggers` folder and copy in your custom trigger file.
 SitecoreDXG will dynamically load all files in this folder as triggers.
-Note that it is recommended that you add your trigger file into a sub-directory of the `./triggers` folder, e.g. `./triggers/Custom`, for better organization. **IMPORTANT:** the location that you choose for storing the trigger file will directly affect the path of the SitecoreDXG `generation` module.
-In the above template, the triggers are assumed to be in a sub-directory, one level deep, ergo the path of the module that is required is `../../generation.js`.
+Note that it is recommended that you add your trigger file into a sub-directory of the `./triggers` folder, e.g. `./triggers/Custom`, for better organization.
 2. Open the `[SitecoreDXG-Installation-Root]/settings.js` file and in the `configuration` object update the value of the `Trigger` property to the ID of your custom trigger.
 This will tell SitecoreDXG that your custom trigger is the one that should be registered and used.